 In May 2020, the GASB issued Statement No. 95.
 The objective of this Statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
-This Statement postponed the effective date of the provisions of Statements No. 84 and No. 87.
-Statement No. 84 was postponed to be effective in the 2020 fiscal year and Statement No. 87 will now be effective in the 2021 fiscal year.
+This Statement postponed the effective date of the provisions of Statement No. 87.
+Statement No. 87 will now be effective in the 2022 fiscal year.
 When Statement No. 87 becomes effective, the application of this standard may result in the restatement of a portion of these financial statements.